-Tim Murray, Co-Founder of Aware Senior Care, debates how exactly to move his mother from North Carolina to New York and how to tell her the truth about the situation.
-This blog is about the journey my Mom and I are going through, specifically moving her from her home in New York to assisted living here in Cary.
+In My Mother Emily, Part Two, I will ponder how exactly to move my Mom from North Carolina to New York.
+And how to tell her the truth about the situation.
+This blog series about the journey Mom and I are going through, specifically moving her from her home in New York to assisted living here in Cary.

 By Tim Murray, Co-Founder and President of Aware Senior Care